What is LEED?

 - Tax breaks, low-interest loans, reduced fees, tax credits, density bonuses, free technical assistance and grants are some of the several incentives for LEED certified buildings.

 Softweb Solutions understands the importance of LEED certification for a building owner and a user.
-Softweb Smart Building solution allows you to closely monitor and act upon the on-going activities across the building.
+Softweb Facility Monitoring solution allows you to closely monitor and act upon the on-going activities across the building.
 The solution provides the decision makers with the ability of monitoring the space and energy consumption based on various parameters.